ExplainableMachines/group_website/_members/bennet_meyer.md

 #   twitter: todo
 ---

-Bennet is an undergrad student working who worked on the discovery of activation patterns in B-cos networks to guide visualizations of internal neurons as part of a research assistant position at the EML group.
+Bennet is an undergrad student who worked on the discovery of activation patterns in B-cos networks to guide visualizations of internal neurons as part of a research assistant position at the EML group.
 He is now doing an "Auslandssemester" at ETH Zurich.